Profiling systematic uncertainties in Simulation-Based Inference with Factorizable Normalizing Flows: Handling of systematic uncertainties

-Targeting a Distribution of Interest instead of a single POI is also a direction explored in the literature, with methods such as morphing-based approaches \cite{Algren:2025gap,ATLAS:2025calib} that aim to learn optimal mapping between data and simulation using Optimal Transport techniques\cite{amos2017inputconvexneuralnetworks,Peyre:2019cot}.
-Although these methods provide a powerful way to capture complex distributions with mathematical guarantees on the optimality of the mapping, they are not designed to handle systematic uncertainties in a way that allows for profiling, as they typically focus on learning a single mapping between data and simulation without explicitly modeling the dependence on nuisance parameters.
-Hence, including systematic variations in these approaches would require training separate morphing functions for each variation, which can be computationally expensive and may not capture the full complexity of the likelihood landscape, especially in high-dimensional feature spaces\cite{ATLAS:2025calib}.
-Using Normalizing Flows to learn the morphing\cite{Daumann:2024flow} permits instead to compute the likelihood efficiently and implement the profiling procedure in a tractable way, while still allowing to extract an Optimal Transport mapping between data and simulation with a post-processing step, as discussed in Sec.~\ref{sec:ot}.
+Targeting a Distribution of Interest instead of a single POI is also a direction explored in the literature, with methods such as morphing-based approaches \cite{Algren:2025gap,ATLAS:2025calib} that aim to learn optimal mapping between data and simulation using Optimal Transport techniques~\cite{amos2017inputconvexneuralnetworks,Peyre:2019cot}.
+Although these methods provide a powerful way to capture complex distributions with mathematical guarantees on the optimality of the mapping, they are not designed to handle systematic uncertainties in a way that allows for profiling, as they typically focus on learning a single mapping between data and simulation without explicitly modeling the dependence on nuisance parameters, and, being point estimates of that mapping, they do not quantify the finite-sample statistical uncertainty of the learned transformation either.
+Hence, including systematic variations in these approaches would require training separate morphing functions for each variation, which can be computationally expensive and may not capture the full complexity of the likelihood landscape, especially in high-dimensional feature spaces~\cite{ATLAS:2025calib}.
+Using Normalizing Flows to learn the morphing~\cite{Daumann:2024flow} permits instead to compute the likelihood efficiently and implement the profiling procedure in a tractable way.
+Because they are learned inside a likelihood, these transformations can themselves be interpreted as approximate Optimal Transport maps between the reference and the data conditioned on the nuisances, and an explicit transport map can be recovered as a post-processing step, for instance with Conditional Flow-Matching~\cite{Tong:2024otcfm} or Input Convex Neural Networks~\cite{huang2021convexpotentialflowsuniversal}; we leave the exploration of this aspect to future work.